 Please Contact District Office to Start Process

-Families who need to register a student for school are asked to please contact Donna Notar at firstname.lastname@example.org or Debbie Falcone at email@example.com in the District Office or call 518-355-9200, ext.
-4005 as soon as possible to make an appointment.
+Families who need to register a student for school are asked to please contact the District Office as soon as possible to make an appointment.

 All kindergarten students attend a full-day program at Jefferson Elementary School.

-Kindergarten registration packets will be mailed in January to the families of students in the district’s census who are eligible to attend kindergarten during the following school year.
+Kindergarten registration packets are mailed in January to families of students in the district’s census who are eligible to attend kindergarten the following school year.
+They are also available above.
+Please contact Jefferson Elementary Secretary Catherine Pray at 518-355-1342, ext.
+5080 to make sure you are on the district’s mailing list.

 Kindergarten or New Student Registration Materials